bryanwweber/propulsion-notes/overview-of-flow-devices/5-combined-heat-and-power.md

 # Combined Heat and Power Addition: The Turbofan

-We saw from our analysis of the propeller that the efficiency improve by accelerating a large mass of fluid only a little.
+We saw from our analysis of the propeller that the efficiency is improved by accelerating a large mass of fluid only a little.
 However, propellers have the disadvantage of speed limitations due to the power input requirements.

 The speed limitation is removed by switching to a jet engine, but the efficiency is reduced.
 It is possible to combine the turbojet and the propeller to gain advantages of both.
 The resulting device is called a **turbofan** engine.